FREE ITEM

 CALIBER: .44 Magnum

-The Seraph 550, nicknamed "Sea Falcon", is known for its reliance on pre-war tech, as its sight contains an ECWM (Electronic Warfare Uplink) and was built to be used along soldiers' ARDs.
-Nowadays due to the lack of abundant technology present in the USRF's arsenal, the revolver has become significantly less popular due to its pronounced weight, but the functions it provides still prove useful in the hands of those that know how to use them.
+The Seraph 550, nicknamed the "Sea Falcon", is known for its reliance on pre-war tech.
+Its sight contains an ECWM (Electronic Warfare Uplink) and was built to be used along soldiers' ARDs.
+Nowadays, due to the lack of standardized technology in the USRF's arsenal, the revolver has become significantly less popular due to its pronounced weight.
+Regardless, the functions it provides still prove useful in the hands of those who know how to use them.

 BASE TOOL: Indie Single Action